 It may seem like the performance review is dying—but it’s not dead yet.

 Despite the negative connotation, reviews are vitally important to the growth and success of employees—and the growth and success of your business.
-You can change the way employees and managers view the performance review, and essentially revive the process, by adding HR tech into the mix.
+You can change the way employees and managers view the performance review, and essentially revive and simplify the process, by adding HR technology into the mix.

 1. Increase individual accountability for competencies

 For starters, being able to easily access and analyze performance data all in one place can help increase individual employee accountability.
 This is easily done by creating company and employee-specific lists of competencies for skill assessment and succession planning.

 Both employees and managers should be able to refer back to those competencies time and time again.
 Doing so makes it easier for employees to know exactly what they need to know, and for managers to identify, monitor, and develop future leaders.

 2. Eliminate paperwork

 Here’s perhaps the most obvious benefit of implementing modern HR technology into the performance review process.
 Going paperless eliminates the endless stacks of paperwork associated with reviews.
 Long gone are the days of mulling over (and losing) performance-related paperwork for each employee.

 Instead, HR software enables managers to track an employee’s ongoing performance with a single click.
 Not to mention, you’ll be taking a tiny extra step towards helping the environment.
 Let's save some trees!